 The PRC Government has the power to implement macroeconomic controls affecting the PRC's economy.
 The PRC Government has implemented various measures in an effort to control the growth rate of certain industries and restrain inflation.
 As measured by GDP, the PRC has been one of the world's fastest growing economies in recent years.
-The PRC's real GDP growth was 6.9% and 6.7% in 2015 and 2016, respectively.
-In the first two quarters of 2017, the PRC's economy expanded at an annual rate of 6.9% in each of the quarters.
+The PRC's real GDP growth was 6.7% and 6.9% in 2016 and 2017, respectively.
+In the first two quarters of 2018, the PRC's economy expanded at an annual rate of 6.8% and 6.7%, respectively.
 However, the PRC may not be able to sustain such a growth rate.
 During the recent global financial crisis and economic slowdown, the growth of the PRC's GDP slowed down.
-(See "- Risks relating to the PRC - The slowdown of the PRC's economy caused in part by the recent challenging global economic conditions may adversely affect us" above).
+(See "- Risks relating to the PRC - The slowdown of the PRC's economy caused in part by the recent challenging global economic conditions may adversely affect us" above.)
 If the PRC's economy experiences a decrease in growth rate or a significant downturn, the unfavourable business environment and economic condition for our customers could negatively impact their ability or willingness to repay our loans and reduce their demand for our banking services.
 Our business, financial condition and results of operations may be materially and adversely affected.